gaph-pucrs/MA-Memphis/README.md

     start_time_ms: 5        # Application start time.
 When absent is 0.
 Should be manually sorted.
     static_mapping:         # Optional static mapping
       prod: [1,1]           # prod task is static mapped to PE 1,1.
 Other tasks are dynamic mapped.
+    definitions:            # Optional list of definitions to be passed to application build
+      - PROD_CONS_MSG_SIZE: 64
+      - PROD_CONS_ITERATIONS: 100
 ```

 After creating the description of the testcase and the scenario, the testcase should be generated: